 I will praise my dear Redeemer, His triumphant power I’ll tell,

-How the victory He gives us Over sin and death and hell.13
+How the victory He gives us over sin and death and hell.13

 To be continued.
 You can read Remaining and Abiding in Christ (Part 2)

-Notes (various Bible translations used): 1 Michael E. Addis and James R. Mahalik, “Men, Masculinity and the Context of Seeking Help,” American Psychologist (January, 2003).
+Notes (various Bible translations used): 1 Michael E. Addis and James R. Mahalik, “Men, Masculinity and the Context of Seeking Help,” American Psychologist (Jan 2003).
 2 Psalm 121:2.
 3 Ryle’s Expository Thoughts on the Gospels, Volume 4, p.
 104. 4 In Christ Alone: Living the Gospel-Centered Life.
 5 John 6:44.
 6 Adapted from Knowing God.
 7 Heb 2:12-13.
 8 John 14:15-24; 15:10.
-9 Sports Illustrated, December 27, 1993.
+9 Sports Illustrated, Dec 27, 1993.
 10 Col 1:13.
 11 1 Peter 1:3-9.
-12 These thoughts draw on Hebrews 12:1-3, David Egner, Sinclair Ferguson, and Eugene Peterson.
+12 These thoughts draw on Heb 12:1-3, David Egner, Sinclair Ferguson, and Eugene Peterson.
 13 From a hymn by Philip Bliss.